chota-mota01/Capstone_Regression_Project-Yes_Bank_Stock_Closing_Price_Prediction/README.md

 Random Forest Regression is a machine learning technique that utilizes an ensemble of decision trees to make predictions.
 It's well-suited for regression tasks and offers advantages such as handling non-linear relationships and interactions between features, as well as being robust to overfitting and capable of handling large datasets with high dimensionality.

+# Evaluation Metrics

+Evaluation metrics are quantitative measures used to assess the performance of a machine learning model.
+These metrics provide insights into how well the model is performing and can help determine if the model is suitable for its intended task.
+Some common evaluation metrics for regression tasks include:

+Mean Absolute Error (MAE): The average of the absolute differences between the predicted and actual values.
+It provides a measure of the average magnitude of errors in the predictions.

+Mean Squared Error (MSE): The average of the squared differences between the predicted and actual values.
+It penalizes larger errors more heavily than MAE.

+Root Mean Squared Error (RMSE): The square root of the MSE.
+It provides an interpretable measure of the average magnitude of errors in the same units as the target variable.

+R-squared (R2) Score: A measure of how well the model fits the data, indicating the proportion of variance in the target variable that is explained by the model.
+It ranges from 0 to 1, with higher values indicating a better fit.

+Adjusted R-squared: A variant of R2 that adjusts for the number of predictors in the model.
+It penalizes the inclusion of additional predictors that do not significantly improve the model fit.

+# Conclusion

+The primary goal is to forecast the monthly closing price of Yes Bank's stock, considering the impact of the 2018 fraud case, using historical monthly stock price data.
+The dataset includes metrics such as opening, closing, highest, and lowest prices for each month since the establishment of Yes Bank.

+Due to fluctuations over time, especially significant events like the 2018 fraud, variables like 'Close' and 'Open', 'High', 'Low' may exhibit positive skewness.
+Applying log transformation has led to a more symmetrical distribution, improving the accuracy of predictions.
+The closing price shows high correlation with other variables.

+The log transformation effectively reduced outliers in the dataset, contributing to a more robust model.
+However, completely removing outliers from a small dataset is generally not advisable.

+I aggregated 'Open', 'High', and 'Low' features by taking their mean and engineered additional features using lag values to capture temporal trends and patterns, including potential effects of the fraud case.

+Four machine learning models were constructed - Linear Regression, Lasso Regression, Ridge Regression, and Random Forest.
+Evaluation metrics provide insights into data, aiding decision-making for better outcomes.
+Cross-validation was utilized to estimate optimal values, ensuring robust and generalizable models for new data.